 Older than They Look: Looking at Prince, it's hard to believe that he's in his early 50s and he still looks the same as he did in the 1980s.

 One-Letter Name: The symbol, used when he was referred to as "The Artist Formerly Known as Prince" Said symbol, while not a alphabetical letter, still had to be printed during this time and Warner Brothers had to send out floppy disks of a special font that included the symbol so that print media could print it.

 Piss Take Rap: "Dead on It".
 "Now the rapper's problem usually stems from being tone deaf..."

-Ping Pong Naïveté: In "Uptown", Prince is approached by a seemingly loose woman and mentions that he's taken aback by the request to party in Uptown.
+Ping Pong Naïveté: In "Uptown", Prince is approached by a seemingly loose woman and mentions that he's taken aback by the request to "party in Uptown".
 His internal monologue even calls her "a crazy little mixed up dame / she's a victim of society and all its games."
-Considering most of the rest of the Dirty Mind album consists of Prince sticking his dick in things, this can seem jarring.
+Considering most of the rest of the Dirty Mind album consists of Prince sticking his dick in things, this is kinda jarring.

 Protest Song: Not what he's primarily known for, but "Partyup", "Ronnie Talk to Russia" (although he liked Ronald Reagan), "America", "Sign "☮" the Times", "Dance On", "We March" and "Dear Mr. Man" count.
 These tend to be a bit Anvilicious though.

 The Quiet One: Prince and The Revolution ended up interviewed on MTV when the "America" single was released, an interview during which Prince refused to speak and instead let his bandmates answer all the questions.